How to Net Over $1 Million a Year Wholesaling Real Estate

 How to Find Buyers

-Matt has found buyers for his deal following the same methodology as his first deal – calling up the agent/buyer of a comparable property in the same neighborhood that was purchased for cash and seeing if they are interested in buying more properties.
+Matt has found buyers for his deals following the same methodology as his first deal – calling up the agent/buyer of a comparable property in the same neighborhood that was purchased for cash and seeing if they are interested in buying more properties.
 However, over the years, Matt said, “I’ve been able to development some great relationships with cash buyers.”

 In fact, Matt’s largest buyer purchases around six deals from him each month.
 He met this buyer, who is an owner of an agricultural company, through a personal relationship.
-“This particular company, it’s two guys that run the company, and one of them I’ve know since I was 16 years old,” Matt said.
+“This particular company, it’s two guys that run the company, and one of them I’ve known since I was 16 years old,” Matt said.

 “He got into the real estate business a little bit before me… A few years ago, I found out that they were buying properties to buy as rentals or flips, so it was kind of an easy partnership, if you will, because we had some history and known each other.”

-I can attest to this strategy – finding investors through personal relationships – because personal relationships were the main source of private money for my first deal, and they continue to invest to this day.
+I can attest to this strategy – finding wholesale property investors through personal relationships – because personal relationships were the main source of private money for my first deal, and they continue to invest to this day.

 Matt met his second most frequent buyer by researching what he calls professional investors.
 “These are guys that are buying property on almost a daily or weekly basis,” Matt said.
 “When you start to see repetition and the same LLC or the same entity buying properties, you know that they’re in the business and they’re professional in how they build out their business.”